4 Signs and Symptoms of Gum Disease

 1. Gum issues

 Changes in the gums are the main signs of periodontal disease.
 In the earlier stages of gingivitis, the gums may be irritated, inflamed, puffy, and feel tender to the touch.
-The gums may also change color, appearing purplish, bright red, or dusky red.
+Periodontal disease causes gums to bleed more than usual.
+The more severe stages also result in gums that pull away from the teeth, causing teeth to appear longer than normal.

 2. Chronic bad breath

-Most people experience bad breath at some point, but if someone has persistent bad breath, this may be an indication of gum disease.
+If someone has persistent bad breath, this may be an indication of gum disease.
 The bacteria release gasses that cause smelly breath, and blood in the mouth from bleeding gums can result in a persistent bad taste as well.

 3. Teeth sensitivity